Handbook of Operating Procedures 3-1410

 Each department head/unit manager must:

-1. Designate a departmental records management contact (DRMC) to complete records management training, receive, and disseminate records and information management news and information.
+1. Designate a DRMC to complete records management training, receive records and information management news and information, and disseminate that news and information to their department or unit.

-1. Conduct a departmental inventory of records created, received, and managed within the department for classification, review and purging, including University records that are created, managed or maintained for the department by a private contractor.
+1. Conduct and maintain a departmental inventory of records created, received, and managed within the department, including University records that are created, accessed, or maintained for the department by a private contractor.
+Departmental inventories must be submitted to the RMO at least every two years.

-1. Dispose of records in accordance with the UTRRS, University records disposition procedures and the department's records management plan.
+1. Dispose of records in accordance with the UTRRS, University records disposition procedures, and the department's internal records management policies and procedures.

-1. Assure that contracts with a private contractor that will create, manage, or maintain state records, expressly provide that the contractor will comply with applicable state laws and University policies relating to the management, access, retention and destruction of state records.
+1. Ensure that contracts with a private contractor that will create, manage, or maintain University records expressly provide that the contractor will comply with applicable state laws and University policies relating to the management, access, retention, and destruction of University records.

 1. Individual Employee

-Every University employee is responsible for complying with his or her department's records management plan.
+Every University employee is responsible for complying with his or her department's records and information management policies and procedures, in addition to the University’s records and information management policies and procedures.

 1. Procedures for Records Management

-Procedures related to this policy may be found within the University's Handbook of Business Procedures, Part 20 - Records Management.
+Procedures related to this policy may be found within the University's HBP, Part 20 - Records Management.

 1. Forms & Tools